-Research Support Services and Resources at NUI Galway
+Research Support Services and Resources at the University of Galway

-Here you will find a list of key offices that work with Researchers in NUI Galway, with an indications of their key roles and functions, and links to their webpages.
+Here you will find a list of key offices that work with Researchers at University of Galway, with an indication of their key roles and functions, and links to their webpages.

-NUI Galway Research Community Portal
+University of Galway Research Community Portal

-The Research Community Portal can direct you to additional services on the NUI Campus of relevance to Researchers.
+The Research Community Portal can direct you to additional services on the University of Galway Campus of relevance to Researchers.
 The site includes resources on managing your researcher profile, relevant policies and procedures, funding your research, managing your project, disseminating, communicating and commercialising your research.